sagemath/sagewiki_to_gh-2022-10-10/education4.md

  * [[days41|Sage Days 41]] will happen the same week at the University of Washington with the Sage Notebook as its theme.
  * Lodging: arrangements TBA.
  * See the [[uw-local-info|local information page]] for more specifics.

-<<Anchor(mailinglist)>>
-== Mailing Lists ==

- * The mailing list for [[http://groups.google.com/group/sagedays41|Sage Days 41]],  will be used for Education Days also (once created).
-Please add yourself to this list if you are not already on it.
-This will be the primary vehicle for announcements, and last-minute changes during the week.

- * There is also a list specifically for discussing [[http://groups.google.com/group/sage-edu|education and Sage]].

 <<Anchor(irc)>>
 == IRC ==